Harpy Eagle Facts

 In addition, the animal has a very specific type of region in which it makes its home.
 The majestic predator primarily inhabits regions of lush tropical rainforests.
 Not surprisingly, the majority of its numbers appear in this habitat in the country of Brazil.

-Furthermore, it also requires a particular range of height above sea level for its range.
+It also requires a particular range of height above sea level for its range.
 Most individuals live in areas with an elevation lower than 3,000 ft (900 m).
-Yet, scattered individuals do appear at altitudes of as much as 6,600 ft (2,000 m), in areas of similar vegetation.
+Scattered individuals do appear at altitudes of as much as 6,600 ft (2,000 m), in areas of similar vegetation.

 The powerful Harpy Eagle remains one of the top predators in every area it lives in.
 Furthermore, its prey mainly consists of various tree-dwelling mammals.
 Yet, it also occasionally hunts such animals as squirrels, porcupines, and opossums, to name a few.